ThiagoInocencio/PersonalSoftwareProcess/README.md

 ## About this repository

-I use this repository to hold my solutions for the Personal Software Process assignments.
+I use this repository to store my solutions for the Personal Software Process assignments.

 ## Materials I used to do the PSP assignments